rswinkle/sdl_img/README.md

 of the higher mode where n is the lower number.
 An exception is if you have an image selected and go to single mode, that is the image that will be used.

-Also you can start slideshow mode with F1-F10 which will use a delay of 1-10 seconds.
-It's smart enough to wait long enough to finish any gif being displayed even if that takes longer than the specificed delay.
+The slideshow feature is smart enough to wait long enough to finish any gif being displayed even if that takes longer than the specificed delay.
 ESC ends the slideshow.
-All other controls discussed above work while in slideshow mode.
+All other controls work while in slideshow mode.

 Building
 ========